 “Of course.
-But I’ll make arrangements for Eva Marie to stay in Neardore.
-When she leaves to return, ruthless thieves will attack her.”
+I’ll arrange it, so Eva Marie has to stay in Neardore.
+When she leaves to return from the event, ruthless thieves will attack her.”

 Luka looked at Ludda, giddy at the thought.
 “You are correct.
 If the thieves attack other nobles, then no one can accuse me of the act.”

 “I sent word a few days ago for the cook to poison everyone eating at the Manor,” Ludda told the ruler.
 “But if Eva Marie or any of the others died, we would have heard by now.”

 Luka leaned forward.
 “It doesn’t matter.
 They won’t know it was on my orders.
 Can you find men willing to attack and kill for you?”